 Qualifications for Services

-The parent/guardian or school official will recommend the need for H&H services to the boundary school administrator.
+The parent/guardian or school official will recommend the need for H&H services to the student's current school administrator.

-- The boundary school administrator will make an initial assessment of qualifications for long/short-term Home and Hospital (H&H) services with medical verification or district documentation of extenuating circumstances.
+- The student's current school administrator will make an initial assessment of qualifications for long/short-term Home and Hospital (H&H) services with medical verification or district documentation of extenuating circumstances.
 The school will use the following guidelines:

 - The student lives within the boundaries of Jordan School District and is enrolled in a Jordan District school.